CAST-genomics/haptools/docs/api/data.rst

 GenotypesPLINK
 ++++++++++++++
 The :class:`GenotypesPLINK` class offers experimental support for reading and writing PLINK2 PGEN, PVAR, and PSAM files.
-We are able to read genotypes from a PLINK2 PGEN files in a fraction of the time of VCFs.
+We are able to read genotypes from PLINK2 PGEN files in a fraction of the time of VCFs.
 Reading from VCFs is :math:`O(n*p)`, while reading from PGEN files is approximately :math:`O(1)`.

 .. figure:: https://drive.google.com/uc?export=view&id=1_JARKJQ0LX-DzL0XsHW1aiQgLCOJ1ZvC